tpoisot/ScientificComputingForTheRestOfUs/README.md

 📓 early draft

-### :bug: Lesson 4 - preventing errors with defensive programming
+### 🐛 Preventing errors with defensive programming

-### :hammer: Lesson 5 - debugging our way out of errors we forgot to prevent
+### 🔨 Debugging our way out of errors we forgot to prevent

 [l1issues]: https://github.com/tpoisot/ScientificComputingForTheRestOfUs/issues?q=is%3Aopen+is%3Aissue+label%3Alesson%3A1
 [l1]: lessons/01_flow_of_execution/